sfvicente/BlazorBestPracticesAndGuidelines/Docs/StateManagement/StateManagement-General.md

 ### Prefer `sessionStorage` to `localStorage` to store transient application data and avoid synchronization across multiple browser tabs.

-If you want to avoid performing synchronization state across browser tags, it is generaly safer to use `sessionStorage` as it is scope to the current browser tab.
+If you want to avoid performing synchronization state across browser tags, it is generaly safer to use `sessionStorage`.
+As `sessionStorage` is scope to the current browser tab, it avoids bugs when managing state across tags and conflicting behavior if state is overwritten by performing actions on other tabs.

 TODO: complement.